codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 		echo anchor('', 'Click here');
 		// Prints: <a href="http://example.com">Click Here</a>

+        As above, you may specify an alternate configuration.
+        You may find the alternate configuration useful if generating links for a different site than yours, which contains different configuration preferences.
+        We use this for unit testing the framework itself.

 .. php:function:: anchor_popup($uri = '', $title = '', $attributes = FALSE)